-The third annual Climate Law and Governance Day (CLGD) will take place in parallel to COP23 on 10 November 2017 in Bonn to facilitate dialogue between diverse sets of stakeholders, government representatives and the academic legal community.
-It will build on the success of the inaugural CLGD 2015, which took place alongside COP21 with an audience of 60 key jurists, policy and law makers, academics, and civil society representatives, and CLGD 2016, which drew an audience of over 260 government delegates, law and policy practitioners, academics, and students, and reached a network of over 50,000 in its follow up and associated social media activities.
+The third annual Climate Law and Governance Day (CLGD) will took place in parallel to COP23 on 10 November 2017 in Bonn to facilitate dialogue between diverse sets of stakeholders, government representatives and the academic legal community.
+It welcomed a 270 strong audience and almost 100 expert speakers, building on the success of the inaugural CLGD 2015, which took place alongside COP21 with an audience of 60 key jurists, policy and law makers, academics, and civil society representatives, and CLGD 2016, which drew an audience of over 260 government delegates, law and policy practitioners, academics, and students, and reached a network of over 50,000 in its follow up and associated social media activities.

-Over a full day of dialogue, keynotes, and parallel roundtable/panel sessions, CLGD 2017 will:
+Over a full day of dialogue, keynotes, and parallel roundtable/panel sessions, CLGD 2017:

 If you have any further questions about the event or registration you can also contact Florentina Simlinger and German Guberman at email@example.com.

-CLGI is now accepting proposals by individuals and consortia of partners to host sessions along the following themes, identified according to the vision set by the COP23 Presidency and in consultation with the CLGD Programme Committee and informed by the discussion at the Bonn Roundtable.
+CLGI ran a global call for proposals and brought together 15 expert roundtables, panels, and workshops from organisations and consortia of partners to host sessions along the following themes, identified according to the vision set by the COP23 Presidency and in consultation with the CLGD Programme Committee and informed by the discussion at the Bonn Roundtable.

 Via a global call for partners, Parties, UN bodies, intergovernmental organizations, academia, jurists and civil society have joined the co-hosts and core partners of Climate Law and Governance Initiative including the Centre for International Sustainable Development Law, the Centre for International Governance Innovation, the Lauterpacht Centre for International Law at the University of Cambridge, the University of Bonn and the University of South Pacific.
 The Climate Law and Governance Initiative is also grateful for the continued support of our diverse network of IGO, university, and NGO partners, as well as law firms and associations.